 It’s a phrase I often get related to Facebook advertising.
 Should I target Lookalike Audiences or interests?
 Should I optimize for A conversion is counted whenever a website visitor performs an action that fires a standard event, custom event, or custom conversion.
 Examples of conversions include purchases, leads, content views, add to cart, and registrations.
 More or website clicks?
 Should I create multiple ads for Split testing (or A/B testing) allows you to test changes in Facebook variables like ad creative, audience, or placement to determine which approach performs best.
 More?

 My answer is always a variation of the same: I don’t know.
 Should you?
 Try it.
 Experiment.
 There are no universal rules.
 Find what works for you.

 Don’t be a perfectionist.
 Perfection is an impossible goal that will only lead to a perpetual feeling of dissatisfaction.
 And you won’t accomplish anything.

 Admittedly, I’m dealing with this right now.
 I’ve been preparing to launch a community for entrepreneurs.
 I was originally going to launch it at the end of January.
 I decided against it.

 Why?
 There was a combination of fear of failure (what if no one buys it?!) and feeling that it wasn’t ready.
-I’m spoiled with an audience of Facebook advertisers who provide me the confidence to launch Facebook ads-related products.
+I’m spoiled with an This is the group of people who can potentially see your ads.
+You help influence this by adjusting age, gender, location, detailed targeting (interests and behaviors), custom audiences, and more.
+More of Facebook advertisers who provide me the confidence to launch Facebook ads-related products.
 But I don’t have that same confidence with a new topic.

 So really, it’s a bit like I’m starting a new business from scratch.
 I don’t have the luxury of a built-in audience that I know would buy an entrepreneur-focused product.
 I have unknown, and that unknown creates uncertainty.